eldridgea/eldrid.ge/content/lessons.md

 1. Similarly with financial health, spend less than you earn, and invest savings in a total market fund from Vanguard or Fidelity, and you're ahead of 75% of folks.

 1. Sometimes investing means spending money.
-If you need to get that degree get it, if you need to see the doctor go see them, if you need that exerciese bike get it.
+If you need to get that degree get it, if you need to see the doctor go see them, if you need that exercise bike get it.

 1. If you *don't* need to see the therapist go see them so that you'll already have a relationship with someone you trust when you *do* need them.

 1. Don't have zero days.
-If you're trying to learn an instrument play one chord every day.
+If you're trying to learn an instrument, play one chord every day.
 If you are trying to get healthy do one situp every day.
-Don't have zero days.

 1. When you *do* have zero days, commit to having them and don't feel guilty.